Jules Désiré Colombe

-Jules Désiré Colombe was a french blacksmith worker, known as leader of the labour exchange's creation in Nantes in 1892 and part of Limoges congress in 1895.
+Jules Désiré Colombe (1859–1902) was a French blacksmith, known as leader of the labour exchange's creation in Nantes in 1892 and part of Limoges congress in 1895.
 A street and a cultural building hold his name in Nantes.

 Biography

 Early life

 Jules Désiré Colombe was born in Bléville that is today part of Le Havre city, on 16th may 1859.

 He established later in Nantes, as a blacksmith worker.

 Member of Nantes municipal council

 He sat on the Nantes Municipal Council from 1888 to 1892.
 First a member of the French Workers' Party and close to Charles Brunelière, one of the founders of Nantes socialism, he is known to be a unity supporter.

 Leader in the creation of the labour exchange (Bourse du travail) in Nantes

 He played a key role in the founding of the Nantes Bourse du Travail, for which he was the secretariat from its creation in 1892.
 This happens in historical context of federation of labour exchanges creation.
 On his proposal, three places were reserved for women on the General Council (Conseil général) in charge to vote the final bureau, and one place on the Executive Commission (Commission exécutive).